open-toolchain/tekton-catalog/container-registry/README.md

 This task is building and pushing an image to IBM Cloud Container Registry.
 This taks is relying on [Buildkit](https://github.com/moby/buildkit) to perform the build of the image.

-**WARNING:** This task needs to run on Kubernetes cluster with minimal version 1.15.
-If you are using your own Delivery Pipeline Private Worker to run your tekton pipeline(s), ensure your cluster is updated to at least this version.
+**WARNING: This task needs to run on Kubernetes cluster with minimal version 1.15.
+If you are using your own Delivery Pipeline Private Worker to run your tekton pipeline(s), ensure your cluster is updated to this version at least.**

 ## Install the Task
 - Add a github integration in your toolchain to the repository containing the task (https://github.com/open-toolchain/tekton-catalog)